MihawkSolos/Electronics-Online-Store-Project/README.md

     partOut.

-J.  After checking the usages within the validators folder, IntelliJ shows that all the files within the folder were being used, so I did not delete any of them.
+J.  I cleaned the code by deleting the DeletePartValidator.java file since it wasn't being used.